 The Watershed for Every Classroom Program is presented by the Champlain Basin Education Initiative, a community of organizations engaged in watershed education.
 Current partners include: The Lake Champlain Basin Program, Shelburne Farms, Lake Champlain Sea Grant, UVM Extension, Lake Champlain Maritime Museum, Lake Champlain Committee, and Community Sailing Center.

 Explore the stories of the Lake Champlain Basin as shared by its people, places, and things.
 Learn how these stories offer multiple ways to teach all subjects; engage students in learning in and about their community; and build their sense of belonging to their home place.

 The program is best suited for educators working with grades 4-9, but is applicable to all subject areas and grades.

-We are currently accepting registrations for A Watershed for Every Classroom 2023–24!
 The year long program kicks off with a multi-day summer gathering in July and continues to meet throughout the school year, and is typically offered every other year.